engineerbaz/BAZ-learns/Microsoft/AZ104_Key_Points_chap_2.md

 Run the following command in Cloud Shell, and then press Enter to verify that your system is set up to use PowerShell.
 The `$PSVersionTable` verifies your installation.

 `$PSVersionTable.PSVersion` for version of PowerShell

+## regions
+- Azure is generally available in more than 60 regions in 140 countries.
+- Most Azure regions are paired with another region within the same geography to make a regional pair (or paired regions).
+Regional pairs help to support always-on availability of Azure resources used by your infrastructure.
+- Some services don't require regions.
+Identify services that don't need region support.
+Some global Azure services that don't require you to select a region.
+These services include Microsoft Entra ID, Microsoft Azure Traffic Manager, and Azure DNS.
+-